iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted151008/report.md

 > Needs bluetooth enabled.<br> :date: __2021-01-26 01:25:15__

 > I tested positive and the app wouldn't let me notify people.
 It turns out the app needs a code, given by Washington State department of health employees when they call you for a phone survey/interview.
 I received positive test results on Sunday 1/17 and received a phone call follow up on Tuesday 1/19.
 I brought up the code and was given it, but that was only after the entire call was completed with no mention of the code or app.
 If I hadn't brought it up it would not have come up otherwise.<br> :date: __2021-01-20 20:54:20__

-> People need to know where to get a code from if they have tested positive.
-There's more information that needs to be put on here for the people.
-I didn't say it was me!<br> :date: __2021-01-19 05:03:48__